-Note: For definitions of Self-Funded and Fully Insured Plans, see the introduction to Section 10.
+NOTE: For definitions of Self-Funded and Fully Insured Plans, see the introduction to Section 10.
+SOURCE: Kaiser/HRET Survey of Employer-Sponsored Health Benefits, 2013.

-Distribution of Covered Workers with the Following Annual Employer Contributions to their HRA or HSA, for Single Coverage, 2013
+Exhibit 8.14 Distribution of Covered Workers with the Following Annual Employer Contributions to their HRA or HSA, for Single Coverage, 2013